Providing rich insight to help clinicians lead the fight against cancer

 Richer insight for people on the frontline of cancer care

 The new secure portal, powered by SAS solutions, enables medical professionals involved in cancer treatment to generate reports using NCRAS’ rich data-set on a self-service basis.
-For example, users can drill down to focus on groups of patients within a specific geographical area with a particular type of cancer who have had any number of different types of treatment.
+For example, users can drill down to focus on counts of cases within a specific geographical area with a particular type of cancer who have had any number of different types of treatment.
 Users can include demographic data in their analyses – for example, concentrating on patients within a certain age range or socioeconomic status.
 With such rich insight, NCRAS helps clinicians to paint a detailed picture of their practice, as well as deepen their understanding of the diagnosis, treatment and outcomes of cancer patients.

 The secure portal also assists in national audits of certain types of cancer, which look to provide an independent benchmark of treatment.
 When requirements change, NCRAS can update reports within hours.